Greater than 50%.

 Those are the odds your important personally identifying information (PII) was exposed in the 2017 Equifax data breach.
 You are forgiven, if the September 2017 announcement of the breach now seems like ancient history, but it’s critical you don’t let your guard down.

-Your PII is still—and will always be—in the hands of criminals after the free year of credit monitoring from Equifax expires.
+Your personally identifying information is still—and will always be—in the hands of criminals after the free year of credit monitoring from Equifax expires.
 That data could include: